Vectura uses E-WorkBook to boost its efficiency

 Moreover, it can pull all the information from the system to form a report – automatically and in seconds.

 “There’s no loss of data or transcription, anywhere.”

-E-WorkBook’s compliance capabilities increased Vectura’s efficiency by 25-30%.
+IDBS’ compliance capabilities ensure Vectura uses E-WorkBook to boost efficiency by 25-30%.
 The templated system produces the information required without the need for intervention or second-person verification.